dlee533/just-the-docs/index.md

 permalink: /
 ---

+_PyCharm_ is a subscription-based _Python IDE_ developed by _JetBrains_.
+The JetBrains PyCharm IDE is widely adopted in the tech industry and educational environment.

 ## Table of contents
 {: .no_toc .text-delta }
 1. TOC
 {:toc}

 ## Introduction
-_PyCharm_ is a subscription-based _Python IDE_ developed by _JetBrains_.
-The JetBrains PyCharm IDE is widely adopted in the tech industry and educational environment.

-This purpose of this document is to help you become more familiar with some of PyCharm's built-in features.
+The purpose of this document is to help you become more familiar with some of PyCharm's built-in features.
 In this document, we will guide you through using PyCharm's _git version control_ features as well as its _unit testing_ features.

 ## Is This Guide For You
 If you are: